JoepVanlier/JSFX/README.md

 # Filther, a waveshaping filter / distortion plugin with dynamic processing.
 ![Filther](https://i.imgur.com/8ofYcFE.png)

-Filther is a waveshaping / filter plugin that allows for some dynamic processing as well.
+Filther is a waveshaping / filterbank plugin that allows for some dynamic processing as well.
+You can find a full manual for Filther here: https://joepvanlier.github.io/FiltherManual/

 #### What does it sound like?
 All the distortion/filtering on that track was done with this filter (mostly nonlin Kr0g and Rezzy):